Session Times & Prices

 Additional charges apply for external activity providers such as Mini Athletics and Moo Music.

-After your child's second birthday you can apply for up to 15 hours funding subject to meeting Government criteria, please contact for details or click the link below for more information:
+The term before your baby turns 9 months old, you can apply for up to 15 hours funding subject to meeting Government criteria, please click the link below to check if you are eligible and apply:

-After your child’s third birthday, they are entitled to receive Early Years Education (EYE) Funding from the start of the following term, this entitles your child to 15 funded hours childcare per week.
+All children in England are entitled to receive Early Years Education (EYE) Funding from the start of the term after their third birthday, this entitles your child to a maximum of 15 funded hours childcare per week (570 per year).

-As we are open all year round, we are able to stretch your child's funding throughout the year.
+As we are open all year round, we are able to stretch your child's funding throughout the year, this means reducing the 15 hours to a maximum of 11 hours a week over more weeks of the year (570 per year).

 Hampshire's EYE Funding - Stretched Offer Information

-Further help and advice on receiving support towards the cost of childcare including Tax-Free Childcare, 30hour funding for 3 & 4 year olds and Support while you study can all be found by clicking on the link below:
+Further help and advice on receiving support towards the cost of childcare including Tax-Free Childcare, Universal Credit, Working Families Entitlement and Support while you study can all be found by clicking on the link below:

 https://www.childcarechoices.gov.uk